-NOTE: Ensure filler cap diaphragm is pushed inside before to close the cap on brake fluid reservoir.
+NOTE: Ensure filler cap diaphragm is pushed inside the cap before closing the brake fluid reservoir.

 Recommended Brake Fluid

 Always use brake fluid meeting the specification DOT 4 only.

 To avoid serious damage to the braking system, do not use fluids other than the recommended one, nor mix different fluids for topping up.